Majority of Seattle council pledges to support Police Department defunding plan laid out by advocates

 The mayor and council already have directed some public safety investments to community-led solutions, Nyland said, citing funds added this year to expand a program that diverts young adults from the criminal justice system, among other moves.

-Police Department budget cuts alone “wouldn’t make a significant dent in our housing crisis,” Nyland added.
+Police Department budget cuts alone “wouldn’t make a significant dent in our housing crisis,” Nyland said.
 She said Durkan has proposed spending $500,000 later this year on community outreach for input on the 2021 budget.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.